Exeter Township, Luzerne County, Pennsylvania: Early history

 Exeter Township was established in the late 18th century as one of the original townships of Luzerne County.
 It is believed to be named after Exeter, Rhode Island; the name Exeter derives from the town of Exeter in Devon, England.
 Exeter Township was later downsized when sections of the community were divided into several newer townships and boroughs (e.g., West Pittston Borough and Exeter Borough).

 Revolutionary War

-During the Revolutionary War, the Hardings—a group of settlers—were ambushed by a group of Iroquois and Loyalists on June 28, 1778.
-The field where these men were at work when they were killed is still part of Exeter Township.
+During the Revolutionary War, the Hardings—a group of settlers from Exeter Township—were ambushed by a group of Iroquois and Loyalists on June 28, 1778.
 Five days later, on July 3, the Battle of Wyoming, also known as the Wyoming Massacre, occurred in what is now Exeter Borough and Wyoming Borough.
 Roughly 300 Patriot soldiers were killed.
 In the days following the battle, settlers fled the Wyoming Valley and spread the news of how the Patriots had been massacred.

 In response, a scorched earth campaign was conducted by Continental Army forces under the command of Major General John Sullivan).
 The 1779 Sullivan Expedition destroyed numerous Iroquois villages in the Finger Lakes region of New York.